Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Posterior Distributions

-In this appendix, we present the full posterior distributions and posterior predictive checks for the geometrical modelling of 1E~2259+586 and 1E~1547.0$-$5408.
-The corner plots illustrate the posterior structure and parameter correlations, while the posterior predictive distributions (PPDs) show the phase-dependent ranges allowed by the data for each model.
+In this appendix, we present the posterior distributions of the geometrical parameters for the CRVM and MRVM fits.
+These corner plots are used to illustrate the parameter degeneracies discussed in Section~\ref{sec:results}.